<MarkusK> ScribeNick: msintek

 accepting XML elements is phase 2

-next topic: rif will cover languages identified in RIFRAF: already agreed
+next topic: rif will cover languages identified in RIFRAF: already

 support lp semantics with NAF and strong negation: moved to RIFRAF, phase 2

 <sandro> pfps_home, the (mailing list / wiki) floor is open for improvements.
 CSMA proposed one, but I didn't think it was an improvement.
 It moved the "faithfully convey" fuzzyness into an "equivalence" fuzzyness.
 We may need to go straight to test cases on this.